USS Santee (CVE-29): 1945

 After post repair trials at San Diego, the escort carrier headed toward Hawaii, on 31 January 1945, and arrived at Pearl Harbor, on 8 February.
-On 7 March, she got underway for Ulithi, in the Western Carolines, altering her course enroute to assist in the search for the B-24 Liberator which had disappeared while carrying Army Lieutenant General Millard F. Harmon, before anchoring on 19 March.
+On 7 March, she got underway for Ulithi, in the Western Carolines, altering her course en route to assist in the search for the B-24 Liberator which had disappeared while carrying Army Lieutenant General Millard F. Harmon, before anchoring on 19 March.
 Two days later Santee steamed toward Leyte Gulf.

-On 27 March, Santee departed the Philippines to provide air coverage for southern transport groups "Dog" and "Easy" enroute to the objective area at Okinawa Gunto, for the invasion of Okinawa Jima, the largest combined operation of the Pacific war.
+On 27 March, Santee departed the Philippines to provide air coverage for southern transport groups "Dog" and "Easy" en route to the objective area at Okinawa Gunto, for the invasion of Okinawa Jima, the largest combined operation of the Pacific war.

 On Easter Sunday, 1 April 1945, Santee provided direct support to the American ground forces landing on Okinawa, and she continued this duty until 8 April, when she turned to aid British carriers, in denying the use of Sakishima Gunto airfields to the enemy.
 For 42 consecutive days, Santees aircraft winged over target sectors in the East China Sea, with daily returns to Okinawa itself for routine ground support.
 On 16 June, Santee launched a fighter bomber mission against specified targets on Kyūshū, Japan.

 Pulling out of the Okinawa area, on 16 June, Santee reached Leyte Gulf, on 19 June, where minor repairs were made.
 Out again on 1 July, she operated west of Okinawa, from 5–14 July, covering minesweeping operations.
 On 7 July, a tail hook broke on a landing aircraft, allowing it to clear all barriers, crash among parked planes, and cause a fire.
 Four fighters, and two torpedo bombers, were jettisoned, six torpedo bombers were rendered non-flyable duds, and one of the pilots of the parked aircraft was killed.

 Santee was detached from the task unit on 15 July, and proceeded to Guam, arriving at Apra Harbor, four days later.
-Following flight deck repairs and general upkeep, the escort carrier got underway on 5 August, for Saipan, engaging in carrier aircraft training for squadrons flown from that island enroute.
+Following flight deck repairs and general upkeep, the escort carrier got underway on 5 August, for Saipan, engaging in carrier aircraft training for squadrons flown from that island en route.
 Anchoring in Saipan Harbor, on 9 August, Santee got underway for the Philippines, on 13 August.
 Santee received word of the cessation of the hostilities against Japan, on 15 August, and anchored in San Pedro Bay, Leyte, two days later.